 1/4 tsp. cloves

 Remove the stems from the peppers, and seeds if desired, and place in the food processors.
-Add the garlic, parsley, and cilantro.
+Add the garlic, parsley, cilantro and habanero if using.

 Process until finely ground but still a little chunky.